syzygy21/Medical_Challeneg_Screening/README.md

 # Results Reproduction

 The repo contains a file named inference.py that can be downloaded.
-Also download the model weights file from this [link](https://drive.google.com/file/d/1K7wSLg91FYTae37DDGNrBtGI0K4uM5yo/view?usp=sharing)
+Also download the model weights file from this [link](https://drive.google.com/file/d/1K7wSLg91FYTae37DDGNrBtGI0K4uM5yo/view?usp=sharing).
+You will get a zip file named best_models_weights.
+Extract the zip file

 ## Create and Activate a Virtual Environment
 ```bash